-- Place peeled and cut butternut squash in large bowl, drizzle with olive oil and toss.
+Place peeled and cut butternut squash in large bowl, drizzle with olive oil and toss.
 All squash should be lightly coated with olive oil.
-Then sprinkle lightly with sea salt and generously add freshly ground pepper, toss.
+Then sprinkle with sea salt and freshly ground pepper, toss.
 Place seasoned squash on rimmed cookie sheet covered with parchment paper and roast for 45-50 minutes, or until cooked to your liking.
 I like mine with browned edges.

-- To caramelize onions: Drizzle 1 T olive oil into pan on medium heat.
-Add onion.
-Sauté stirring occasionally till well caramelized (20 -25 minutes) then sprinkle with a little sea salt and pepper.
+To caramelize onions: Drizzle 1 Tablespoon olive oil into pan on medium heat.
+Add sliced onion.
+Sauté, stirring occasionally till well caramelized (20 -25 minutes) then sprinkle with a little sea salt and pepper.
 Take off heat and set aside.

 I hope you enjoy this pasta a much as I do!